Professional Life

 Contribution to Psychology

 According to Csikszentmihalyi, people are at their optimal level of happiness when they are in an engaged state of “flow.”
-This mental state is one of complete immersion, mentally, physically, and emotionally.
-With the introduction of his 1992 book Flow, the Psychology of Happiness, Csikszentmihalyi began sharing his theories of optimal happiness with the world.
-He explained how his flow-theory referred to a heightened level of concentration that one entered when doing something they that thoroughly consumed them in an enjoyable and satisfying way.
-When in this state of flow, time seems to fly by, or virtually stand still.
-One can be engaging in an activity with little awareness of their surroundings or anything else occurring around them.
-Csikszentmihalyi called this state a state of intrinsic motivation, involving only skill and joy, and leaving no room for ego, ambiguity, or fear.
+This mental state is one of complete immersion mentally, physically, and emotionally.
+With the introduction of his 1990 book, Flow, the Psychology of Optimal Experience, Csikszentmihalyi began sharing his theories of optimal happiness with the world.

 In order to arrive at a state of flow, the act must provide a balanced level of challenge and satisfaction to the performer.
-It does not have to be easy, but must require the skill level of the performer in such a way that it challenges them, but does not discourage them.
-Having a high level of skill and challenge is the key to achieving the optimal balance that is required for flow.
+It does not have to be easy, but the activity must engage a person’s skill level in a way that is challenging without being discouraging.
 People can achieve flow doing things as simple as sewing, cooking, singing, running, or building something.
 The focused attention that creates flow can also be reached with therapeutic techniques such as mindfulness, yoga, meditation, or Focalizing.

 Csikszentmihalyi’s written works on the subject have been published throughout the world in many different languages.
 He continues to apply his theories to new domains, including business, education, and politics.